Adding Steps to Simplify

 By John Munce, Deployment Executive, The Tatham Group

-We process types often talk about simplifying processes.
+We ‘process types’ often talk about business simplification.
 We’re on a relentless march to find the value-add step and then perform only that step.
 There can be a rallying cry for a team: Take out steps!
 Cut rework!
 Take out checking!
 Build in quality!
 Find the absolute minimum number of steps!
 Less is more!

-But sometimes simplifying the process means adding in a step.
+But sometimes simplifying the process means adding a step.
 It can seem unnecessary, even irrational.

 A nurse from hospice had come for the introductory visit.
 There was lots of chatting and information sharing.
 The nurse inspected the house and talked with my friend about whether she would want a hospital bed or other special equipment.
 Then she presented The Gift.

-The Gift is a special assortment of meds that is standard for all hospice patients.
-They include morphine as a painkiller, for example.
+The Gift is a special assortment of medicine standard for all hospice patients.
+This includes morphine as a painkiller, for example.
 The package of drugs is in a colored plastic container about the size of a couple of pounds of butter.
 It’s called The Gift because it brings blessed relief in the middle of the night when there is an onrush of pain or vomiting.
 Ann’s friends who have been through hospice all told her that it truly was a gift.

 Ann began thinking aloud about where best to put it.
 By the bed?
 On the dresser?
 In the bathroom with the other meds?
 There were many choices.